top of page

 Understanding the "Cheap Out" Mentality: From Casino to Finance

-In the casino industry, "cheaping out" usually involves playing low-stakes games or employing strategies that enable players to spend more time gambling without spending more than they want to.
-The idea is to minimise your losses while being able to play for as long as possible, which is ideal for someone who wants to spend longer gambling with the money they've set aside rather than using up all their funds on just a couple of bets!
+In the casino industry, "cheaping out" usually involves playing low-stakes games or using strategies that let players gamble longer without exceeding their budget.
+The idea is to minimise your losses while playing for as long as possible, which is ideal for someone who wants to spend more time gambling with the money they've set aside rather than using up all their funds on just a couple of bets!

 In finance, a similar mindset appears as value-driven investing: keeping costs low, hunting for efficiency, and making the most of every pound.
 Whether avoiding excessive trading fees, using low-cost index funds, or holding off on risky purchases, the goal remains: extracting the most value from minimal risk.